danielrcollins1/OED-Expanded/OED-Expanded.md

 movement.
 The Judge should familiarize themselves with the rules for Forcing Doors, Swimming, etc.

-**Net: **A net with hooks and bells drops from the ceiling, landing in 10' × 20' area, entangling those beneath, the sound of which triggers a check for nearby monsters.
+**Net**:A net with hooks and bells drops from the ceiling, landing in 10' × 20' area, entangling those beneath, the sound of which triggers a check for nearby monsters.
 Those in the net cannot move, suffer a -2 penalty to AC, and can only make melee attacks with swords and spears at